SarahUBC/wf_ce/CE/CE_clean.md

 ### Next Steps
 * Clogit removes first attributes (big.loss, state, mi1).
 Figure out how to make opt out choice C the base level to find estimates for four levels of those three attributes.
+* How does support.CEs deal with the four blocks?
+Runs the model four times then averages the outputs?
+Does it weight the averages according to how many people took the survey?
+* Use Wald test to determine if JMP outputted inadequate survey designs?
+How does this relate to the Wald test from the support.CEs code that I ran?
 * Add demographic and attitude variables from my WF survey.
 Do I convert all or some to dummy variables?
+* Try multinomial logit (mlogit)?
+See Train 2009
+  Error must have Gumbel distribution
+* Try Random Parameter Logit Model?
+This is a type of Mixed Logit Model.
+* Tips on rigorously comparing demographic characteristics of my sample to census data from coastal New England states?